Thank Goodness You're Here!: Development and release

 The writing process for the game began with Todd and Carbutt inventing voices and characters and trying to make the other laugh with jokes.
 The pair would then work out how to make the jokes into gameplay.
 They also brought on a contract animator, Pip Williamson, and derived jokes from the way she animated the characters.
 As the duo's natural accents and comedic voice was based on the North of England, the characters they invented were from there, and the town then became the specific town of Barnsworth, based on Barnsley.
 Todd and Carbutt recorded most of the voices themselves, but some characters were voiced by others, such as Jon Blyth and Matt Berry.
 Originally the town was intended to be an open world, or have branching paths, but Coal Supper found that players would get lost and miss jokes.
 The scope of the game changed greatly over the course of development, as the pair had no experience with developing a larger game; originally they felt the game would be complete by 2021 after a year of development, but went three years over time.

 Thank Goodness You're Here was announced in August 2023 at the Gamescom trade show.
 Prior to release, it was shown at the May 2024 London Games Festival and June Tribeca Festival.
 It was released on 1 August 2024, to coincide with Yorkshire Day, for Windows, macOS, Nintendo Switch, PlayStation 4, and PlayStation 5.
 A physical edition for Nintendo Switch and PlayStation 5 was published by Lost In Cult in 2025.
+The game received a port to Xbox Series X/S on 9 December 2025.